Víctor de Baunbag

-Víctor Christopher de Baunbag (born 5 August 2000) is a Spanish footballer who plays as a forward for Spanish club RCD Mallorca B.
+Víctor Christopher de Baunbag (born 5 August 2000) is a professional footballer who plays as a forward for Tercera Federación club Portmany.
+Born in Spain, he is a citizen of Cameroon.

 Club career

 Born in Madrid to Cameroonian parents, de Baunbag was a RCD Mallorca youth graduate, and renewed his contract until 2023 on 8 May 2018.

 De Baunbag made his senior debut with the reserves on 21 April 2018, playing the last 18 minutes in a 1–1 Tercera División away draw against UD Ibiza.
 He scored his first goal on 5 May in a 1–0 away routing of UD Collerense, and scored a hat-trick in a 6–0 home thrashing of CD Llosetense on 2 December.

 On 8 June 2019, after scoring 15 goals for the B-team, de Baunbag made his professional debut by coming on as a late substitute for Sergio Buenacasa in a 0–0 away draw against Extremadura UD in the Segunda División.